 Best practices in offboarding

-September 30, 2024 by Jen David
+September 30, 2024 written by Jen David

 Many companies go to great lengths to deliver a positive onboarding process for new hires.
 From introductions and welcomes to training and logons, new starters are generally set up for success in the early days of their employment.
 But what about offboarding?
 Sadly, not as many companies put the same effort into their offboarding processes.